Three Ehrhart Quasi-polynomials: Introduction

 As introduced by Barvinok, we also study intermediate sums associated to a rational subspace $L$:

 Here, we integrate over the intersections of $\p(b)$ with the subspaces parallel to a fixed rational subspace $L$ through all lattice points, and sum the integrals.

-Our interest in $S(\p(b),h)$ is motivated in part by the important applications in compiler optimization and automatic code parallelization, in which multiple parameters arise naturally (see \cite{Clauss1998parametric,Verdoolaege2005PhD,Verdoolaege2007parametric} and the references within).
-In the unweighted case ($h=1$), the study of the counting function~$S(\p(b),1)$ includes the classical vector partition functions \cite{Brion1997residue} as a special case.
-Outside of this context, the literature has often focused on the case of one-parameter families of dilations of a single polytope (see section~\ref{s:intro-single-parameter} for a discussion), with few exceptions \cite{koeppe-verdoolaege:parametric,beck:multidimensional-reciprocity,HenkLinke}.
+The unweighted case ($h=1$), the study of the counting function~$S(\p(b),1)$ is, of course, very important in algebraic combinatorics.
+Polytopes depending on multiple parameters have appeared, for example, in the celebrated Knutson--Tao honeycomb model \cite{MR1671451}.
+Also the classical vector partition functions \cite{Brion1997residue} appear as a special case.
+However, a large part of the literature has focused on the case of one-parameter families of dilations of a single polytope (see our discussion on Ehrhart theory in section~\ref{s:intro-single-parameter} below), with few exceptions \cite{koeppe-verdoolaege:parametric,beck:multidimensional-reciprocity,HenkLinke}.
 Indeed \cite{HenkLinke} was part of our motivation to consider the case of a real multi-parameter and not just one-parameter dilations as in our previous articles on the subject.
+Our interest in the general problem $S(\p(b),h)$ is motivated in part by the important applications in compiler optimization and automatic code parallelization, in which multiple parameters arise naturally (see \cite{Clauss1998parametric,Verdoolaege2005PhD,Verdoolaege2007parametric} and the references within).
+For a broader context of analytic combinatorics, we refer to \cite{Pemantle:2013:ACS:2505450}.

 The relations between the two functions $I(\p(b),h)$ and $S(\p(b),h)$ of the parameter vector $b$ have been the central theme of several works.
 In this article, we (hope to) add a contribution to these questions.